Python Binary File Guide: Practical Read, Parse, Write

 file.read(10) # Read 10 bytes

-position = file.tell() # Get the current position
+position = file.tell() # Get the current file position

 Use Cases

-• Check how much of the file has been read
+• Verify how much of the file has been read

 2.6 Summary

-• The with statement ensures files are closed safely
+• Using the with statement allows you to close files safely

-• seek() allows moving to any file position, and tell() retrieves the current position
+• Use seek() to move to any position in the file, and tell() to obtain the current file position

 年収訴求

-In the previous section, we explained the basic ways to open binary files.
-In this section, we will go into detail about efficient ways of reading binary files.
-Python offers multiple methods to read binary data, and choosing the right approach depends on the use case.
+In the previous section, we covered the basic ways to open binary files.
+In this section, we will discuss methods for efficiently reading binary files in detail.
+Python offers various ways to read binary data, and selecting the appropriate technique based on the use case is important.

-3.1 Reading the Entire Binary File at Once (read())
+3.1 Read the Entire Binary File at Once (read())

 To read a binary file all at once, use the read() method.